SvenLieber/website/content/en/post/cordi-2025/index.md

 This brings us back to the initial question:
 Who pays for it, and for how long will the services stay online?
-This obviously depends on the research institutions, but I think it will likely be poject-based funding after all.
+This obviously depends on the research institutions, but I think it will likely be project-based funding after all.

 ![Sustainable research data infrastructure is project funding after all? - imgflip](cordi-2025/research-data-infrastructure-meme.jpg)